-- Question 1 will assess media language and will require analysis of one of the products set for study in this section.
-Learners refer to an unannotated copy of the product in the examination.
-Reference to relevant contexts may be required. - Question 2 will assess context and representation in relation to a different media form from that assessed in question one. - Part (a) will assess knowledge and understanding of context in relation to one set product. - Part (b) will require a comparison of an unseen resource with a set product in the same media form.
+- Question 1 (15 marks) will assess media language and will require analysis of one of the products set for study in this section.
+Learners refer to a copy of the product in the examination.
+Reference to relevant contexts may be required. - Question 2 (30 marks) will assess context and representation in relation to a different media form from that assessed in question one. - Part (a) (5 marks) will assess knowledge and understanding of context in relation to one set product. - Part (b) (25 marks) will require a comparison of an unseen resource with a set product in the same media form.
+Learners refer to the unseen resource and a copy of the set product in the examination.
 This question requires an extended response.